voschezang/coding-handbook/systems/organization-structure.md

 ### Type of relations

 Information can be send in the form of commands, events or requests.
 It can be send one-to-one or broadcasted.
+The information can be part of the core domain, it may support the core domain, or it can be generic.

 <img src="../img/relationship-types.png" alt="relationship-types" style="width:90%;" />